lamda-bbo/Offline-RaM/readme.md

 ## Availability of Model Weights

-We promise to make our code as well as our model weights publicly available as soon as our paper is accepted.
+We promise to make our code as well as model weights publicly available once our paper is accepted.

 ## Code Reference